 If you have a security settings file, install it and don’t use the following instructions for configuring a server.
 Ensure that you obtained the security settings file from a trusted source.
 Don’t install it without checking with your system administration or IT department.

 If you have an import/export methodology file with the timestamp server settings, click the Import button .
-Select the file, and click Open.
+Select the file, and select Open.

-If you have a URL for the timestamp server, click the New button .
+If you've a URL for the timestamp server, select the New button .
 Type a name, and then type the server URL.
-Specify whether the server requires a username and password, and then click OK.
+Specify whether the server requires a username and password, then select OK.

 Adobe LiveCycleRights Management (ALCRM) servers let you define centralized policies to control access to documents.
 The policies are stored on the ALCRM server.
 You require server access to use them.